Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 Yan just grunted, acknowledging the obvious truth.

 “An’ as for humankind? *Y’all* just basic’ly committed fuckin’ suicide…right now, the Hierarchy is winnin.’
 All they gotta do is play the long game, an’ they’re *far* too good to lose at that.
-But mebbe—*maybe*---if we can somehow get TILE FLIP ‘ta happen anyway?
+But mebbe—*maybe* - if we can somehow get TILE FLIP ‘ta happen anyway?
 Then maybe all our peoples somehow survive ‘ta build a future. *That* is what you can do.”

 The mace thumped down as he hefted it onto his shoulder and sat up tall.
 “Champion Loomi’s gonna go to the Corti, we’re gonna super-science as hard as we can.
 You, me, my Fangs, our cavemonkey volunteers…we only get one shot at this, an’ we gotta be the best we can all possibly be.
 Even now it’s gonna be a while ‘fore we can strike, ‘cuz we gotta win when we attack.
 So…’fer now, there’s ‘yer mission.
 ‘Yer *only* mission.
 ‘Ta get ready.
 I’ll be askin’ *everything* o’ y’all, soon enough.
 An’ I suspect there’ll be new members joinin’ too… but ‘fer now, there’s one thing I need from all’a you.”